THCLab/dkms-bindings/bindings/go/README.md

    cargo update -p time --precise 0.3.36
    ```

-Now build both binaries and revert the manifest edits:
+Now build both binaries and revert the manifest edits.
+Run these from the **root of your keriox checkout** (the directory you cloned above):

 ```bash
 cargo build --release --package witness --package watcher git checkout -- Cargo.toml components/witness/Cargo.toml components/watcher/Cargo.toml
 ```

-Run them as background processes.
+Run them as background processes, again **from the root of your keriox checkout** — the commands use paths relative to it (`./target/release/...` and `components/...`) and will fail with `command not found` (exit 127) if run from anywhere else.
 The seeds match the ones in `docker-compose.yml` and produce the identifiers the `credentials` example expects.
 Pick any writable directories for storage:

 ```bash
 WORK=/tmp/keri-rt